 Aside from pencils and laptop computers, all personal belongings must be stored separately in a space provided for such items.
 The use of pens, highlighters, or indelible pencil is prohibited.
 Pencils and loose-leaf paper are provided for use in the reading room.

-Cellular phones must be placed in the silent position in the reading room.
+Mobile phones must be placed in the silent position in the reading room.
 Laptop computers must be cleared by department staff before use in the reading room.
-Use of digital cameras is permitted on a case-by-case basis.

 Special Collections and Archives’ stack and collections storage areas are closed to the public.
 Only staff members may page collections for researcher use.
 Materials cannot be taken out of the Special Collections and Archives reading room.

 Researchers are advised that some collections are stored off-site, requiring 1 business day advance notice before the materials can be made available.